A Second Look

 "Many people object they have tried to meditate in all kinds of ways but are still not becoming clairvoyant.
 This lack of clairvoyance simply shows they do not want the strength and activity I have just described." — Rudolf Steiner, THE PRESENCE OF THE DEAD ON THE SPIRITUAL PATH (SteinerBooks, 1990), p.
 6.

 Really, Dr. Steiner, this will not do.
 You must not blame the victims, your gullible disciples.
 They have not attained clairvoyance for a very simple reason: Your instructions on how to attain clairvoyance do not work.
 And why do they not work?
 For a very simple reason: They aim at an impossibility.
-Clairvoyance doesn't exist — as you may very well know.
+Clairvoyance doesn't exist — as I suspect you very well know.
 No one (including yourself) is clairvoyant.
 You are either a conscious fraud or a deluded fantasist.
 Either way, the blame for the failure of your system lies squarely with you, no one else.